cncf/project-template/README copy.md

 # CNCF Project Template Repository

-This is a [template repository][template-repo] for CNCF projects created by [CNCF SIG Contributor Strategy][contrib-strat].
+This is a [template repository][] for CNCF projects created by [CNCF SIG Contributor Strategy][contrib-strat].
 You can use it to either start a new repository that has all the required files for a CNCF project or just grab the particular files that you need.